 But here’s where reading a book about an experience before-hand is maybe not such a good idea.
 We read Apples and Pumpkins by Anne F. Rockwell last week before heading to the mountain orchard.
 I was glad to have found it at our library because it got the kids excited about the experience.
 However, two-year-old Isaac was extremely disappointed that there was no real pumpkin patch at the orchard we went to.
 I guess I didn’t explain very well to him that we were going to an apple farm, and not all apple farms also grow pumpkins.
 Or maybe I didn’t actually realize that myself…

 That’s the risk you take when you try to prepare children for experience through books.
 And I’m okay with that.
 Sometimes, there are some differences between the book’s portrayal and what actually happens, but it seldom really bothers anyone.
-I try to find books for many different “firsts” in my children’s lives.
+I try to find books for many different “firsts” in my children’s lives for improved additional reading.
 For example, before Ella went to the dentist we read lots of going to the dentist books.
 Our favorites were Just Going to the Dentist and Vera Goes to the Dentist.
 Most parents are familiar with the many books introducing children to the ideas of becoming an older sibling or starting to potty train.
 There are books about moving to a “big boy bed,” books about the first day of school, books about family members with illnesses, books about losing teeth, and on and on.
 I think if chosen wisely, books about new experiences are great starting points for preparing children for what’s ahead.
 In my experience, children become panicked when they realize they’re in a totally unfamiliar situation.
 Once they reach that stage, there’s little chance they’ll be interested in your explaining or using logic to help them cope.
 Even though you may arouse some fears before hand, I’d rather take that chance and have the opportunity to deal with the fears before the panic and feeling that they’ve been betrayed by those whom they trusts somehow sets in.
 So far, this has worked well for me, but all children are different.

 What’s your take on books and life changes?
 Do you use books to help navigate new experiences with your children?
 Share your thoughts in the comments!